arbor-sim/arbor/doc/cpp/neuroml.rst

    .. cpp:member:: std::unordered_map<std::string, std::vector<unsigned long long>> group_segments

-   A map from taking each segment group id to its corresponding collection of segments.
+   A map from each segment group id to its corresponding collection of segments.

 Exceptions